 Lateral Flow Device tests are an important tool in helping to stop the spread of COVID-19.

-While LFDs do not detect every case of COVID-19, if you follow the training carefully and take three tests at the start of term, this will significantly increase the chances that cases are detected – and in particular, cases that are likely to be transmitted to others.
+While LFDs do not detect every case of COVID-19, if you follow the training carefully and take two tests when you return to Oxford, this will significantly increase the chances that cases are detected – and in particular, cases that are likely to be transmitted to others.